 2.13 The MIRSI hold serving Manchester airport will be RNAV1 replicated.
-Non-RNAV1 equipped aircraft (~2 per day in 2019 flying an in-scope STAR), will, where required be tactically held by ATC.
-August 2019, radar data indicated that only 37 aircraft in total (RNAV1 equipped and non-equipped) flying an in-scope STAR entered the hold at MIRSI.
-This equates to ~1 non-equipped aircraft holding throughout august and can be considered to have a negligible impact on capacity.
+Non-RNAV1 equipped aircraft (~2 per day in 2019 flying a relevant STAR), will, where required be tactically held by ATC.
+August 2019, radar data indicated that only 37 aircraft in total (RNAV1 equipped and non-equipped) flying an relevant STAR entered the hold at MIRSI.
+This equates to ~1 non-equipped aircraft holding throughout August and can be considered to have a negligible impact on capacity.